exercism/docs/mentoring/tips.md

 If they care to, the mentee can post on the ended discussion to share the answer with you once they learn it.
 And likewise, if you learn the answer later, you can go back to the ended discussion and let the mentee know.

-If you do know the ansewr and want to address it, a good place to do so in between telling the student what you like about their solution and offering suggestions for other approaches.
+If you do know the answer and want to address it, a good place to do so is in between telling the student what you like about their solution and offering suggestions for other approaches.

 ### Failing Code